trivago/gollum/docs/src/gen/producer/awsFirehose.rst

-**StreamMapping**

-  This value defines a translation from gollum stream to firehose stream name.
-If no mapping is given the gollum stream name is used as firehose stream name.
-  By default this parameter is set to "empty"

 Parameters (from BatchedProducer)
 ---------------------------------

+**Batch/MaxCount** (default: 8192)

+  Defines the maximum number of messages per batch.
+If this limit is reached a flush is always triggered.
+  By default this parameter is set to 8192.

 **Batch/FlushCount** (default: 4096)

   Defines the minimum number of messages required to flush a batch.
 If this limit is reached a flush might be triggered.
   By default this parameter is set to 4096.

-**Batch/MaxCount** (default: 8192)

-  Defines the maximum number of messages per batch.
-If this limit is reached a flush is always triggered.
-  By default this parameter is set to 8192.